TLDR

 Time decay attribution gives more credit to touchpoints that occur closer to the time of conversion.
 The idea is that interactions closer to the sale are more influential in the decision-making process.

 This model is particularly useful for campaigns with a short sales cycle, as it emphasizes recent interactions.
 However, it may undervalue early touchpoints that play a crucial role in nurturing leads.
-For strategies on maintaining effectiveness throughout longer sales cycles, explore Understanding and Optimizing Conversion Funnels in Digital Marketing.

 6. Position-Based Attribution